JulienGAMartin/pedtricks/README.md

 <!--[![Codecov test coverage](https://codecov.io/gh/r-lib/devtools/branch/main/graph/badge.svg)](https://app.codecov.io/gh/r-lib/devtools?branch=main)-->

+Functions for sensitivity and power analysis, for calculating statistics describing pedigrees from wild populations, and for visualizing pedigrees.

-This package is taking the core functions from pedantics, removed the dependencies on archived packages ("MasterBayes") and removed function based on C libraries that are outdated, providing an easier to maintain package
+  This package is essentially a reboot of the now archived `pedantics` package.
+We took the `pedantics` package, removed the dependencies on archived packages (`MasterBayes`), renamed some functions and removed 2 (`fpederr()` and `rpederr()`).

+## Installation

 Install with